• Skip to main content

 Guardian Invisalign Coverage

-As in-office treatments, ClearCorrect and Six Month Smiles are in a similar boat.
+As in-office treatments, ClearCorrect, SureSmile, and 3M Clarity are in a similar boat.
 If your plan includes orthodontic benefits without an age limit, there’s a good chance you’ll be partially covered.
 If not, you’ll likely have to pay the entire amount.

 Guardian Braces Coverage

 Guardian’s braces coverage is very similar to their Invisalign coverage.
-Basic dental plans don’t usually cover them while more comprehensive (and more expensive) ones might.
+Basic dental plans rarely cover them while more comprehensive (and more expensive) ones might provide coverage for patients under age 19.
 Plans will rarely ever cover the entire cost, and will often have limits on age or lifetime spending.
-For example, Guardian’s website says that their “Managed DentalGuard DHMO plans in New York, Florida, Illinois, and Texas cover $2,800 towards braces for adults 19 and over with no waiting period.”
 Familiarize yourself with your plan’s details so that you’re not surprised by a coverage restriction.

 Remember that you’ll need to get treatment from a dentist or orthodontist in Guardian’s network to receive the full amount for your coverage.